-Dealing with these Mega Sale Days (often abbreviated as MSDs) is critical for retailers, and that’s why it’s crucial to create a solid marketing campaign for this period.
+The days just before Christmas are some of the busiest days of the year for retailers and marketers.
+Dealing with these Mega Sale Days (often abbreviated as MSDs) is critical for retailers, which is why it’s crucial to create a solid marketing campaign for the period.
 The first step is understanding consumer behavior.

 Understanding the Christmas consumer